goodshuffle/goodshuffle-developer-site/content/docs/customization/faq.md

 This will disable time selection in the wishlist date picker and item detail overlay.
 Please note that projects will still have a default time of noon set when a wishlist is submitted.

-## How do I show item quantity on a gallery or item-list card?
+## How do I show/hide item quantity?

+You can enable display of item quantities in two places, using CSS.

 **NOTE**: The quantities displayed are only maximum inventory quantities, not actual in stock inventory.
 This allows you to:
-* provide alternative inventory (e.g. slightliy different color)
+* provide alternative inventory (e.g. slightly different color)
 * subrent or purchase more items to fulfill order

 To show quantity on the item-card component (items in list display):